CMake Basics

 # use c++17 when compiling targetName target_compile_features(targetName PUBLIC cxx_std_17) # don't use gnu extensions set_target_properties(targetName PROPERTIES CXX_EXTENSIONS OFF)

-means the features are used by the target and anything that depends on it- Other possibilities are
+PUBLICmeans the features are used by the target and anything that depends on it- Other possibilities are

-which means just used by dependencies but not the target itself - In other words,
+PRIVATEwhich means just use the flags directly for the target not dependencies andINTERFACEwhich means just used by dependencies but not the target itself - In other words,

 PUBLIC = PRIVATE + INTERFACE